mjefftesamy/mechaCar_Statistical_Analysis/README.md

 # Purpose of Analysis

-Using data analytics and r programming, reviewed MechaCar production data to provide insights to the manufacturing team.
-The following data analytics were performed with analysis results detailed for each topic:
+using data analytics and r programming, reviewed MechaCar production data to provide insights to the manufacturing team.
+The following data analytics were performed with analysis results detailed for the following topics:

 -- Multiple linear regression analysis to identify which vairables in the dataset predict the MPG (miles per gallon) of MechaCar prototypes.